 Legionnaire’s disease spreads primarily when people breathe in small water droplets that contain the bacteria.
 Some people aspirate the bacteria directly into the lungs from drinking water.

-Legionnaire Disease Lawsuits
+Legionnaire’s Disease Lawsuits in Michigan

-Lawsuits are filed against the business or entity responsible for maintaining and repairing the source of the disease.
+Legionnaire’s Disease lawsuits are filed against the business or entity responsible for maintaining and repairing the source of the disease.
 Cases are also filed against the manufacturers, installers, and contractors for designing the systems that are proven to be the source of the outbreak.

 Typically, a health department will investigate the source of the disease once an outbreak has been identified.
 Many times, an investigation will begin after a single exposure is documented in order to prevent a more large scale outbreak.
+In cases involving more than one person or a large number of people, a class action lawsuit can be filed for the entire group.

 What Evidence is Needed to Win the Lawsuit?